jun-the-cat/jun-the-cat/README.md

 # Lambdas & Logic
 <img src="https://github.com/pawjamacat/pawjamacat/blob/main/cover.png?raw=true" alt="A cover image of lambdas and parenthesis."/>
 Hello!
-I'm Ori, a Franklin University student and Vice President of Franklin University's Programming SIG.
+I'm Oswin, a Franklin University student and Vice President of Franklin University's Programming SIG.
 Additionally, I am a functional programming enthusiast.
 I keep most of my source code off of GitHub for licensing reasons.
 So if you want to see more of my source code, please check out my
 <a href="https://codeberg.org/juniper">Codeberg</a>!